Pomponst/Spring2019_Business_Intelligence_Proj/README.md

 # Spring2019_Business_Intelligence_Proj
-Final project code for my Graduate level Business Intelligence Course
+Final project code for my graduate level business intelligence course

 The file sfo-bikes-modified.csv is comprised of 983648 observations of 14 variables.
 The number of observations represents the total amount of trips.